Save

 What is DWR treatment?

-DWR, or Durable Water Repellant treatment doesn’t affect the waterhead rating of a fabric.
-It’s a surface treatment that helps shed water from the fabric, a bit like wax for your car.
-It’s a handy feature generally found on good quality tents as it prevents the fabric from wetting out.
+DWR, or Durable Water Repellant treatment, doesn’t affect the waterhead rating of a fabric.
+It is a surface treatment that helps shed water from the fabric (a bit like wax for your car).
+DWR is a handy feature, generally found on good quality tents as it prevents the fabric from ‘wetting out’ or saturating.

-Seams, zippers, tabs, anywhere that stitching exists are points of water entry.
-Good quality tents will have all seams sealed or at least provide sealant so it can be done post purchase to prevent water penetrating through the stitching holes created during manufacture.
-Well designed tents will also protect zippers and have adequately sloped walls to shed water.
+Seams, zippers, tabs… wherever stitching exists are points of water entry.
+Good quality tents will have all seams sealed, or at least provide sealant so it can be done post purchase to prevent water penetrating the stitching holes (created during manufacture).
+Well-designed tents will also protect zippers, with adequately sloped walls to shed water.

 Sealed seam on tent